The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Entry: $1

 Combine with sunset at nearby rooftop bars.
-Watch your belongings—monkeys are cheeky thieves!
+Watch your belongings—monkeys are known to be cheeky thieves!

 5. Tuol Sleng Genocide Museum (S-21)

-Former prison where only 12 of ~20,000 prisoners survived—harrowing but essential.
+Former prison where only 12 of ~20,000 prisoners survived — a harrowing but essential site for understanding Cambodia’s history.

 History

-High school turned into Security Prison 21.
-Prisoners photographed, tortured, forced to confess before being sent to Choeung Ek.
+A former high school turned into Security Prison 21 by the Khmer Rouge.
+Prisoners were photographed, tortured, and forced to confess before being sent to Choeung Ek for execution.

-Highlights: 14,000+ victim photos, torture cells, survivor paintings, barbed-wire balconies.
+Highlights: 14,000+ victim photographs, original torture cells, survivor paintings, barbed-wire balconies, and powerful audio testimonies.

 Visit first (8–11 AM), then Killing Fields.
-Audio guide highly recommended.
-Respectful silence—no photos of victims without permission.
+Audio guide is highly recommended.
+Maintain respectful silence and avoid taking photos of victims without permission.

 6. Russian Market (Psar Toul Tom Poung)

-Best market for souvenirs, silk, and street food—authentic local vibe.
+Best market for souvenirs, silk, and street food — full of authentic local atmosphere and great bargains.

 History

-Established 1930s, nicknamed “Russian” in 1980s when Soviet expats shopped here.
+Established in the 1930s and nicknamed “Russian” in the 1980s when Soviet expats shopped here.
+Today it remains one of the most popular markets among both locals and visitors.

-Best buys: Silk scarves ($3–8), krama scarves, silver jewelry, handmade bags, pepper, coffee.
+Best buys: Silk scarves ($3–8), krama scarves, silver jewelry, handmade bags, Kampot pepper, coffee, and spices.

-Food: Fresh spring rolls, noodle soups, tropical fruit stalls.
+Food: Fresh spring rolls, noodle soups, grilled meats, and tropical fruit stalls.

-You can buy everything from fake Rolexes to motorbike parts in the same aisle.
+You can buy everything from fake Rolexes to motorbike parts in the same narrow aisle.

-Bargain hard (start at 50%).
-Go early (8 AM) for cooler temps and fewer crowds.
+Bargain hard (start at 50% of asking price).
+Go early (8 AM) for cooler temperatures and fewer crowds.
+The food court area is excellent for lunch.

 7. Central Market (Psar Thmei)